-NPDB: National Practitioner Databank
+NPDB: National Practitioner Data Bank

-PSV: Primary Source Verification: The process by which an organization/entity corroborates the accuracy and validity of an individual provider's reported credentials and qualifications with the original source or allowable alternative source.
+Primary Source Verification (PSV): The process by which an organization/entity corroborates the accuracy and validity of an individual provider's reported credentials and qualifications with the original source or allowable alternative source.
 Refer to Attachment A.

 Re-credentialing: The ongoing administrative process for updating, reviewing, verifying, and evaluating the qualifications and credentials to ensure individuals meet the necessary criteria to provide healthcare services.
-This is required at minimum every two years.